sangeetashukla/OpenPedCan-analysis/analyses/pedcbio-sample-name/README.md

 **Module author:** Run Jin ([@runjin326](https://github.com/runjin326))

-Currently, for some of the samples, when multiple DNA or RNA specimens are associated with the same sample, there is no column that would distinguish between different aliquots while still tieing DNA and RNA together.
+Currently, for some of the samples, when multiple DNA or RNA specimens are associated with the same sample, there is no column that would distinguish between different aliquots while still tying DNA and RNA together.
 This module adds a column called `formatted_sample_id` where the base name is the sample id and additional `tiebreaks` were added when multiple RNA or DNA samples are associated with the same participant.

 For PBTA samples, `sample_id` column is used as the basename